-The cost of moving house can add up, so it pays to be prepared.
+The cost of moving house can add up, so be prepared.
 We’re here to help you get your head around the different fees involved, and how much you can expect to pay.

 Here are some of the costs you can expect to pay when buying a house and moving: